WStoday City Guide Play Banner

 Kimpton Cardinal Hotel, 51 4th St. E.

 What was once the headquarters of RJ Reynolds and the architectural inspiration for the Empire State Building is now an upscale hotel in the city’s center.
-Filled with art deco glamour + a French brasserie and bar, you’ll feel like you stepped back to time.
+Filled with art deco glamour + a French brasserie and bar, you’ll feel like you stepped back in time.
 Guests can also bring furry family members and have fun in the lower level recreation center.

 Bathroom with black vanity and soaking tub inside a standing shower.
 Pink flowers are on the sink counter.
 A window overlooks two smokestacks outside.